Simultaneous inference for time-varying models: Simulation results and applications

-We choose forecasting horizon $h$ values to be 25,50,75,100,150,200 and start values to be $s= 500,1000$.
-Our forecasting method is same as that is implemented in fGARCH R- package.
+For the forecasting horizon $h$ values, we choose $h \in \{25,50,75,100,150,200\}$ and start points $s \in \{500,1000\}$.
+Our forecasting method is the same as the one implemented in the fGARCH R-package.
 For the time-constant fit at time $t$ we use the data from 1 to $t$ to predict the $h$-step ahead forecast.
 For the time-varying fit however, it is unclear what the time-varying projection will be.
-Following \cite{subbarao2008} we assume the last $m$ points to be stationary for a small $m$ and use that to predict the future forecasts.
-Since $m$ is a tuning parameter we choose the $m$ that produces the minimum $AMSE$ over the choice of $m=100,200, \ldots, 500$.
+Following \cite{subbarao2008}, we assume the last $m$ points to be stationary for a small $m$ and use that to obtain the future forecasts.
+Since $m$ is a tuning parameter, we choose the value that produces the minimum $AMSE$ over $m\in \{100,200, \ldots, 500\}$.

-One can see from Table \ref{tab:amse500} and \ref{tab:amse1000} how for a wide range of datasets, starting point and forecasting horizon the time-varying AMSE is considerably smaller than that for the time-constant version.
+One can see from Table \ref{tab:amse500} and \ref{tab:amse1000} how for a wide range of datasets, starting points and forecasting horizons the AMSE of the time-varying forecast is considerably smaller than the one for the time-constant version.
 We believe, even if prediction and forecasting is more important from an economist's perspective, this POOS analysis provides a strong motivation to choose a time-varying model over a time-constant one.